chart21/mkdocs-hpmpc/docs/protocols.md

 # Protocols

-The `Protocols` folder contains multiple MPC protocols that implement MPC primitves on a high-level by utilizing templating and functions provided by the `Core`.
+The `Protocols` folder contains multiple MPC protocols that implement MPC primitives on a high level by utilizing templating and functions provided by the `Core`.

 Each protocol requires an init-Protocol and an actual protocol.
 The init-Protocol only describes the communication pattern of each primitive and the actual protocol implements the computation.
-Since HPMPC supports different registersizes in a generic way, the protocols operate on templated datatypes.
-Protocols that require a preprocessing phase can also implement a post protocol.
-The post protocol is executed after the preprocessing phase.
+Since HPMPC supports different register sizes in a generic way, the protocols operate on templated datatypes.
+Protocols that require a preprocessing phase can also implement a post-protocol.
+The post-protocol is executed after the preprocessing phase.

 The protocols only need to implement a few basic primitives such as secret sharing, revealing, addition, share conversion, dot products, and multiplications.
-HPMPC implements several functions on top of these basic primitives to implement several protoocls such as comparisons or matrix multiplication, and provides unit tests for to ensure that the protocols are implemented correctly.
+HPMPC implements several functions on top of these basic primitives to implement several protocols such as comparisons or matrix multiplication, and provides unit tests to ensure that the protocols are implemented correctly.

 ## Adding a new protocol

-The init protocol, actual protocol, and optional post protocol need to be defined in seperate classes.
+The init protocol, actual protocol, and optional post protocol need to be defined in separate classes.
-Whether to implement a join class for each party or seperate classes for each party depends on the difference between the computation of each party.
+Whether to implement a joint class for each party or separate classes for each party depends on the difference between the computation of each party.
 A minimal example requires implementing the following functions for the Init and the actual protocol.

 - `prepare_receive_from()` and `complete_receive_from()` to secretly share a value